juntaoy/universal-anaphora-scorer/README.md

 `python ua-scorer.py key system -p --partial-match-method craft`

+## Zeros
+The scorer has the option to allow include zeros in the evaluation, the option is supported by both the `ua` and `corefud` formats.
+To include zeros in your evaluation, add `-z` or `--keep-zeros` options to the input arguments:

+`python ua-scorer.py key system -z`

+Currently, the scorer aligns the zeros in the key and system using their positions (`linear`), assuming there is a consistent annotation guideline on where the zeros should be positioned.
+A linguistically motivated method (`dependent`) based on zero's dependence is under development for the `corefud` format to use parse trees to align the zeros in a different way.
+The `--zero-match-metod` option is used to specify the method for the alignments, by default it uses `linear` method.

 ## Other Options
-Apart from metrics and partial mention matching, the scorer has the following additional options:
+Apart from metrics, partial mention matching, zeros, the scorer has the following additional options:
 * `-s|--keep-singletons`:  if this option is included in the command, all singletons in the key and system files will be included in the evaluation.
 * `-l|--keep-split-antecedents`: (only for `ua` format) if this option is included in the command, all split-antecedent in the key and system files will be included in the evaluation.
 * `-d|--evaluate-discourse-deixis`: (only for `ua` format) if this option is included in the command the scorer will only evaluate discourse deixis using the metrics specified.